RebeccaLab/lab-site/content/_index.md

 +++
-title = "Rebecca Lin AI Lab"
+title = "Rebecca AI Lab"
 +++

 ## Advancing AI Through Music, Neural Networks, and Fuzzy Logic

-Welcome to the **Rebecca Lin AI Lab** at Feng Chia University.
+Welcome to the **Rebecca AI Lab** at Feng Chia University.
 We are a research laboratory dedicated to pushing the boundaries of artificial intelligence, with a particular focus on music generation, neural network architectures, fuzzy logic systems, and deep learning applications.

 ### Our Research Focus